 Include a Hint of Human Presence

 I prefer to avoid people.
-I tend to shoot when there is no one on the beaches, either very early in the morning or later in the evenings.
+I tend to shoot when no one is on the beach, either very early in the morning or later in the evening.

-This is because very often a human presence can disturb my composition by making it unpredictable.
-People also leave their footprints on the sand, and other signs of their presence.
+This is because a human presence can disturb my composition, making it unpredictable.
+People also leave footprints on the sand and other signs of their presence.
 This is very often something that causes me to lose appealing compositions or even interest in particular views.

 The best way to avoid bumping into other people is to visit your photography location during bad weather or thunderstorms.
 It makes everything more dramatic, leading to impressive photos.
 And it tends to keep most people away.

-The one element of human presence I do like to add are headlights.
-These are proof of human activity along the coast and lend themselves very well to being filmed.
+The one element of human presence I do like adding is car headlights or taillights.
+These are proof of human activity along the coast and lend themselves very well to being photographed.